Mongoose 1969 Indy history

 After Indy, Ruby raced the new car at Milwaukee in June, qualifying fourth but retiring, but then used the older cars in the Gene White stable at the next few races.
 Joe Leonard joined the team to race the new car at Trenton, but retired.
 He then crashed heavily at Dover Downs, destroying his favoured 1968 car, and when he returned to racing in November, used the wedge car at Phoenix to finish second.
 That was the last that was seen of the car, and Layock went back to spaceframe construction for his 1970 cars.

 New for Lloyd Ruby as the Gene White team's #25 entry at Phoenix in March 1969.
 Used in practice by Ruby at the Indy 500, but the team's 1968 Mongoose proved significantly quicker, so Ruby qualified and raced the older car.
 Raced by Ruby at Milwaukee in June and by Joe Leonard at Trenton in July.
 Ruby crashed heavily in practice at Dover Downs in August in the 1968 car and was badly burnt,.
 He drove the 1969 car when he returned to driving at Phoenix in November, qualifying fifth, leading at one stage and ultimately finishing second behind Al Unser.
-Two new spaceframe cars were built for the 1970 season and the 1969 car was not seen again.
-Subsequent history unknown.
-Restorer Walter Goodwin advised in 2016 that Dave Laycock is aware of this car's current whereabouts.
+Two new spaceframe cars were built for the 1970 season and the 1969 car was not raced again, but was repainted in the latest livery presumably for use as a show car.
+Like the two 1971 cars and one of the 1970 cars, this 1969 car was later in the collection of Bob McConnell (Urbana, OH).
+Still in McConnell's collection in May 2015.
+Sold by McConnell to Tony O'Neill (Piltdown, East Sussex) in May 2022.

 Driven by: Lloyd Ruby and Joe Leonard.
 First race: Phoenix International Raceway (R1), 30 Mar 1969.
 Total of 4 recorded races.

-My thanks to Luis Mateus, Michael Ferner, Gerry Measures, Butch Gilbert, Bob McConnell, 'Matt' and Simmo Iskül for their help untangling the different Laycock-built cars between 1967 and 1971, allowing them to be divided into models and for this rarely-seen wedge car to be identified and its race history to be determined.
-Thanks also to Scott Krueger for the use of photographs from the Pat Heaney Collection.
+My thanks to Luis Mateus, Michael Ferner, Gerry Measures, Butch Gilbert, Bob McConnell, 'gbl' and Simmo Iskül for their help untangling the different Laycock-built cars between 1967 and 1971, allowing them to be divided into models and for this rarely-seen wedge car to be identified and its race history to be determined.
+Thanks also to new owner Tony O'Neill, and to Scott Krueger for the use of photographs from the Pat Heaney Collection.

 These histories last updated on .